Infographic: Shattering myths about eating disorders

 3. Myth: Eating disorders are a choice.

-“Having an eating disorder is not a choice,” Callahan says.
+“Having an eating disorder is not a choice,” Callahan said.
 “Eating disorders are serious biologically based diseases.”

-In susceptible individuals, other factors like dieting, growth and development, stress and social circumstances may trigger the development of an eating disorder, he adds.
+In susceptible individuals, other factors like dieting, growth and development, stress and social circumstances may trigger the development of an eating disorder, he said.

 4. Myth: Once a person reaches a normal weight again, he or she is cured.

-“For youth who have lost weight, improvement in eating and weight recovery is a first, early step in treatment,” Callahan explains.
+“For youth who have lost weight, improvement in eating and weight recovery is a first, early step in treatment,” Callahan explained.

 In addition to improving physical health, eating disorder treatment should involve addressing the psychological symptoms of depression, anxiety, obsessions and compulsions.
-This part of treatment may take months or even years, Callahan says.
+This part of treatment may take months or even years, Callahan said.

 5. Myth: A person with an eating disorder has to want to get better before treatment will help.

-The first step in treatment is to restore adequate nutrition so that the brain and the body can begin to function more normally, he adds.
+The first step in treatment is to restore adequate nutrition so that the brain and the body can begin to function more normally, he added.